Chain-linked multiple matrix integration via embedding alignment: Theoretical Results

-As mentioned in Section~\ref{sec:meth}, our theoretical results are comparable to \cite{zhou2021multi} for two observed submatrices and to \cite{bishop2014deterministic} for a simple chain of observed submatrices.
-In particular, while the error bounds in \cite{zhou2021multi} are in the spectral norm and those in \cite{bishop2014deterministic} are in the Frobenius norm, our error bounds are in the maximum entrywise norm and allow for heterogeneity among blocks.
-In additional, the error bound in Theorem~4 of \cite{bishop2014deterministic} grows exponentially with the length of the chain (due to its dependency on $G^{k-2}$ where $k$ is the chain length), whereas our error bound for $\hat\mpp_{\mathcal{U}_{i_0},\mathcal{U}_{i_L}}$ includes only a non-dominant term that grows linearly with the chain length; see Eq.~\eqref{eq:bound_si0iL} or Eq.~\eqref{eq:bound_si0iL_2}.
+Our theoretical results are comparable to those of \cite{zhou2021multi} for two observed submatrices and to \cite{bishop2014deterministic} for a simple chain, while being significantly stronger than both. { In particular, the error bounds in \cite{zhou2021multi} and \cite{bishop2014deterministic} are given in terms of the spectral and Frobenius norms, which only provide coarse control over individual entries.
+In other words, the estimation error for each entry can only be bounded indirectly through the overall matrix norm and does not yield sharp {\em entrywise} guarantees.
+In contrast, our analysis leverages a $2 \to \infty$ norm bound on $\hat{\mathbf{X}}^{(i)}$, which controls row-wise fluctuations and leads directly to a bound on the maximum entrywise error of the recovered matrix.
+Furthermore, our analysis also reveals the dominant error terms in our estimation from which we can obtain entrywise normal approximations.
+This type of inferential guarantees can not be achieved using either the spectral or Frobenius norm bounds.
+In addition, our theoretical results allow for heterogeneity across blocks as we can handle cases where $(n_i, \sigma_i, q_i)$ have different magnitudes and the overlap sizes $n_{i,j}$ can vary across submatrices.
+In contrast, \cite{zhou2021multi} assumes all $\{n_i\}$ are of the same order and all $\{n_{i,j}\}$ are of the same order, and their error bound for recovering the entries related to blocks $i$ and $j$ depends on $\sigma = \max_{k\in[m]} \sigma_k$ rather than the specific $(\sigma_i,\sigma_j)$.
+Our analysis is thus more general and also yields sharper results under heterogeneous settings.
+Finally we relax the overlap requirement, as \cite{zhou2021multi} requires overlaps to grow with submatrices, while we show that the overlap size can be $d$. } Comparing our results to \cite{bishop2014deterministic}, we note that the error bound in Theorem~4 of \cite{bishop2014deterministic} grows exponentially with the length of the chain (due to its dependency on $G^{k-2}$ where $k$ is the chain length), whereas our bound for $\hat\mpp_{\mathcal{U}_{i_0},\mathcal{U}_{i_L}}$ includes only a non-dominant term that grows linearly with the chain length; see Eq.~\eqref{eq:bound_si0iL} or Eq.~\eqref{eq:bound_si0iL_2}.
 And the bound in Theorem~4 of \cite{bishop2014deterministic} is only applicable for small $\epsilon$ where $\|\ma^{(i)} - \mpp^{(i)}\|_F \leq \epsilon$, whereas our noise model allows $\epsilon$ to be of order $n_i$ with $\|\mx\|_F$ of order $\sqrt{N}$, rendering their result ineffective.